 I am writing to express my interest in pursuing a PhD in economics at Imperial College London.

 After completing my BA, I undertook an MSc in economics at University College London.
-From this course I gained deeper knowledge of statistics and modelling, which I made use of in my thesis project on how the number of people employed by a small business affects the ability of that business to weather changes in wage laws.
+From this course I gained deeper knowledge of statistics and modelling, which I made use of in my thesis project – an investigation into how the number of people employed by a small business affects the ability of that business to weather changes in wage laws.
 My aim throughout this project was to gather more evidence on the effect of new wage laws on the long-term stability of small businesses.

 This research has the potential to contribute to the theoretical models of small business growth in economics, but it also can contribute real-world value to policymakers and small business owners.
-As small businesses are often touted as the counterbalance to the move towards large multinational corporations due to globalisation, greater understanding of how to foster these small businesses and help them to grow can only become more valuable in the future.
+As small businesses are often touted as the counterbalance in the move towards large multinational corporations due to globalisation, greater understanding of how to support these small businesses, and how to help them grow, will only become more valuable in the future.

-With my knowledge of the topic of small business and wage laws and my experience with statistical analyses and modelling, I am confident that I can complete the research project which I have proposed to a high standard.
-My thesis projects were both on a smaller scale, however recently I have been volunteering as a research assistant in a co-operative project for my supervisor’s group on cultural differences in small business creation, which has given me experience on large-scale projects too.
+Owing to my extensive knowledge of small business and wage laws, and my experience with statistical analyses and modelling, I am confident that I can complete the research project which I have proposed to a high standard.
+While both my previous thesis projects were on a smaller scale, I have recently been volunteering as a research assistant in a co-operative project focussing on cultural differences in small business creation, which has given me experience on large-scale projects too.
 This experience has helped me to plan out the time for my PhD realistically and confidently.

-After completing the PhD, I plan to either pursue a postdoc placement within academic economics, or to work as an consultant for small business associations and policymakers.
-I believe that with my knowledge and experience in this increasingly important field, I can contribute to both the Imperial Business School and to the wider discipline of economics, with an eye on the needs of everyday small business owners.
+After completing the PhD, I plan to either pursue a postdoc placement within academic economics, or to work as a consultant for small business associations and policymakers.
+I believe that with my knowledge and experience in this increasingly important field, I can make important contributions to both the Imperial Business School and wider discipline of economics.
+I hope to be considered for this position.

 - INOMICS Salary Report